tytydraco/yessleep/out/Uncaverned_Chapter_1.md

 Tommy..
 Tom!

-He just kept on speeding up until he was in a full jog, still breathing hard.
+He just sped up until he was in a full jog, still breathing hard.
 I just couldn’t go any further, the air around us suddenly felt pressurized, like if I just noticed that the weight of the Earth above was finally making its mass known.

 Tommy finally reached the wall, it was actually split in two, there was a slit in the wall where he shone the light into.
 Whatever was on the other side responded with its own light shining back at Tommy.
 Tommy leaned on the two sides of the slit with his forearms.
 He stared thoughtlessly like a moth to a flame, the glow intensified as he stared into it.